aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/04-dev-wksp.md

     just created.

     ![Run:ai Dashboard - Workspaces Page Post VSCode](assets/screenshots/runai-dashboard-workspaces-page-post-vscode.png)

+=== "Run:ai YAML"

+    You can create a VSCode workspace with the YAML file `aisg-context/runai/02-vscode.yml`.
+But before that, you would need to prepare the workspace to spin it up with:

+    ```bash
+    # Change the values within the file if any before running this
+    kubectl apply -f aisg-context/runai/01-workspace-prep.yml
+    ```

+    After that, you can spin up the workspace with:

+    ```bash
+    # Change the values within the file if any before running this
+    kubectl apply -f aisg-context/runai/02-vscode.yml
+    ```

     Once the workspace is active (indicated by a green status), you may access the workspace by clicking on the `CONNECT` button and